Jowie27/apex/man/apex.1.md

 **--sup-sub**, **--no-sup-sub**
 :   Enable MultiMarkdown-style superscript and subscript syntax.
 The `^` character creates superscript for the text immediately following it (stops at space or punctuation).
 The `~` character creates subscript when used within a word/identifier (e.g., `H~2~O` creates H₂O).
 When tildes are at word boundaries (e.g., `~text~`), they create underline instead.
 Default: enabled in unified and MultiMarkdown modes.

+## Citations and Bibliography

+**--bibliography** *FILE*
+:   Bibliography file in BibTeX, CSL JSON, or CSL YAML format.
+Can be specified multiple times to load multiple bibliography files.
+Citations are automatically enabled when this option is used.
+Bibliography can also be specified in document metadata.

+**--csl** *FILE*
+:   Citation Style Language (CSL) file for formatting citations and bibliography.
+Citations are automatically enabled when this option is used.
+CSL file can also be specified in document metadata.

+**--no-bibliography**
+:   Suppress bibliography output even when citations are present.

+**--link-citations**
+:   Link citations to their corresponding bibliography entries.
+Citations will include `href` attributes pointing to the bibliography entry.

+**--show-tooltips**
+:   Show tooltips on citations when hovering (requires CSS support).

+Citation syntax is supported in MultiMarkdown and unified modes:
+- Pandoc: `[@key]`, `[@key1; @key2]`, `@key`
+- MultiMarkdown: `[#key]`
+- mmark: `[@RFC1234]`

+Bibliography is inserted at the `<!-- REFERENCES -->` marker or appended to the end of the document if no marker is found.

 ## General Options

 **-h**, **--help**